 - MariaDB 10 instead of MySql (can be checked in C-Pannel)

-If a host has all these options and you are still having a big TTFB (time to first byte), that means your hosting is packing websites on the server like sardines in a can in order to reduce costs, either that the server is not properly configured or in any case, something is wrong.
-Things that might be wrong on the front-end will be fixed by us.
+If a host has all these options and you are still having a big TTFB (time to first byte), that means your hosting is either packing websites on the server like sardines in a can in order to reduce costs, either that the server is not configured correctly or in any case, something is wrong.
+We will fix things that might be wrong on the front-end.
 Things that might be wrong on the back-end are the responsibility of hosting.
-Therefore, if you are still having a high TTFB after our optimization is done and hosting support is unable to fix it, you might have to change hosting.
+Therefore, if you are still having a high TTFB after our optimization is complete and hosting support is unable to fix it, you might have to change hosting.

 Turbo Web does not have a partnership with any hosting company.
-We preffer to maintain our credibility.
-That being said, we advise you to use SiteGround since it is universally accepted as being the fastest hosting around and our experience confirms that.
+We prefer to maintain our credibility.
+That being said, we advise you to use SiteGround since it's generally considered to be the fastest shared hosting around and our experience confirms that.

-Web Design companies have nothing to do with speed optimization.
-If you'll have the curiosity to test their own websites on speed testing tools you will notice that almost all are doing absolutally catastrophic in this regard.
+Web Design companies have little to do with speed optimization.
+If you'll have the curiosity to check their own websites on speed testing tools, you will notice that almost all are doing absolutely catastrophic in this regard.
 SEO companies, despite theoretically being marketing companies, are doing a little better, but still far from perfection.
 Some SEO companies are capable of performing a medium speed optimization, but such an optimization is highly inferior to what we offer.
-How could a company that doesn't even have its own website optimized to perfection be able to optimize yours ?
+How could a company that doesn't even have its own website optimized to perfection be able to optimize yours?